beets3d/FutureMakers/docs/projects/walking-robot/index.md

 Key Features:

-- Modular design for easy modification
+- Designed to be easily modified with interchangeable parts
-- Basic walking functions (forward movement and potential turn left/right)
+- Can walk forward and has the ability to turn left or right
-- Customizable foot attachments for experimenting with different concepts by changing leg length and foot design by using LEGO blocks
+- Foot attachments can be customized using LEGO blocks, allowing for experiments with different leg lengths and foot designs
-- Remote control capability to test different walking patterns
+- Equipped with remote control functionality to try out various walking patterns

-The robot serves as an excellent teaching tool for understanding mechanical principles, robotics fundamentals, and the relationship between design choices and movement outcomes.
+The robot acts as a powerful educational resource, enabling learners to grasp essential mechanical principles, foundational concepts in robotics, and the intricate connections between design decisions and their impact on movement performance.

 ## What you will learn
 - **Mechanical Principles**: Walking mechanisms, balance, motion dynamics